crudolfs/gatling-realtime-monitoring-aws-cdk/aws-cdk/README.md

  * `mvn package` compile and run tests
  * `cdk ls --profile <profile-name>` list all stacks in the app
  * `cdk synth GatlingVpcStack --profile <profile-name>` emits the synthesized CloudFormation template for the GatlingVpcStack
- * `cdk synth GatlingEcrStack --profile <profile-name>` emits the synthesized CloudFormation template for the GatlingEcrStack
  * `cdk synth GatlingEcsFargateStack --profile <profile-name>` emits the synthesized CloudFormation template for the GatlingEcsFargateStack
  * `cdk synth GatlingPipelineStack --profile <profile-name>` emits the synthesized CloudFormation template for the GatlingPipelineStack
  * `cdk deploy GatlingVpcStack --profile <profile-name>` deploy the GatlingVpcStack to the AWS account/region as specified by the provided profile
- * `cdk deploy GatlingEcrStack --profile <profile-name>` deploy the GatlingEcrStack to the AWS account/region as specified by the provided profile
  * `cdk deploy GatlingEcsFargateStack --profile <profile-name>` deploy the GatlingEcsFargateStack to the AWS account/region as specified by the provided profile
  * `cdk deploy GatlingPipelineStack --profile <profile-name>` deploy the GatlingPipelineStack to the AWS account/region as specified by the provided profile
  * `cdk diff` compare deployed stack with current state